6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • o Medium Likelihood of Negative Impact = it is a clear possibility, but not for sure that they will be harmed (big or small harm)

-• o Low probability of ham = they will not be harmed in any way.
+• o Low probability of harm = they will not be harmed in any way.

 • IS NOT about the amount of harm they experience; the amount of harm is Intensity of the Negative Impact (see it below).

 In the Sandra example, we would look at how likely the negative impact would affect the workers in the foreign factory (with lax labour laws) as they are the direct stakeholders of this decision.
-We might also look at the shareholders, board, and company as they could be impacted.
+We might also examine how the shareholders, board, and company could be impacted.
 The following will analyze the Sandra situation with that in mind.

 • FACTORY WORKERS ABROAD